Uchiha-Peng/Protobuf-Net-Sample/README.md

 # Protobuf-Net-Sample
-Use Protobuf in Asp.Net Core WebApi
+Use Protobuf in Asp.Net Core WebApi(.net core 3.1)